Muhammetacin/Muhammet-s-collection/README.md

 I create every element from top to bottom.
 What that means is I create the most outer div block first with all of its classes.
 Then, I create the first child of that element.
 For example: cardContainer -> card -> card-image -> img.
 After I finish that child (and children of child) I continue with the next sibling.
 I find this an easy solution because it's more readable for me.
 I don't have to return back and implement the children of siblings (I hope that makes sense? ^^').

+### Hovering cards

+I use a function "hoverEffects" to zoom in on the card.
+In JavaScript there is an event called 'onmouseover'.
+What this does is when you place your mouse on the element the function is executed.
+The opposite of that event is 'onmouseout' which is executed when the mouse exits the element's border.
+So, when I place mouse on the card I scale it by 1.05 (%5 bigger on x and y axis) and on exit I scale it back to it's original size (1).
+This gives the effect that the card is zoomed on.
+Pretty good, right?

+### Focus on card and give dark background on every other element

+This was a bit confusing for me.
+I found out that there is a CSS property called box-shadow which puts an overlay on elements.
+So I use a veeery big overlay so it covers the whole page (0 0 0 9999px) with a very dark color (black with 0.9 opacity).
+The problem was that when I hovered on cards all cards were lit up and I only wanted just the one I select/hover.
+The solution to that is another CSS property: z-index.
+With that you can place elements on the third dimension.
+So, if I place the card that I want to keep lit on the foreground and all the others on the background (smaller z-index than the selected card) it gives me the correct result.

+### Searchbar: search while typing like Google!

 ## Conclusion

 I find this a nice and fun project because once you finish it you feel the power of JavaScript.
 Now, if I want to add new items to my page I just need to add them in my collection and it will automatically have a card generated and will be presented just like the other cards without me writing a single HTML code for it.
 How awesome is that!?